 If an adverse event occurs after chickenpox vaccination, the most important thing to do is to get medical help immediately.
 Call 911 or get the person to the nearest hospital if you think he or she is experiencing a severe allergic reaction or another emergency that can’t wait.
 Otherwise, call the person’s doctor.

-After getting medical help, the CDC recommends the adverse event be reported to VAERS.
+After getting medical help, the CDC recommends that the adverse event be reported to VAERS.
 The vaccinated person’s doctor might file this report, or the patient can report the event through the VAERS website or by calling 1-800-822-7967.
 VAERS is only for reporting reactions; it does not offer medical advice.

-Some people who believe they or their children were injured by the chickenpox vaccine seek compensation through the National Vaccine Injury Compensation Program (VICP).
+Some people who believe that they or their children were injured by the chickenpox vaccine seek compensation through the National Vaccine Injury Compensation Program (VICP).
 This federal program was created to compensate people who may have been injured by certain vaccines.
 To date, the program has paid more than $3 billion to people who have filed petitions.
 A majority of people choose to enlist the help of a lawyer because this is a legal process.

 - Pain and suffering